 A Case Study on the Network Effects of Bitcoin

-Let’s suppose we could theoretically provide each individual with a Bitcoin address.
+Let’s suppose we could theoretically provide each individual with a Bitcoin address in the Best Trading Platform For Cryptocurrency In India.
 Does that imply that hyperbitcoinization and the maximal network effect for Bitcoin have been reached?

 No, not always.
 Yes, Bitcoin is money, but it still lacks the kind of imposed demand that fiat currencies enjoy through taxes.
 However, network effects would undoubtedly increase if everyone had a Bitcoin address.
 There are numerous fascinating tendencies that can be seen if we examine the network’s present trends.
 There are an increasing number of Bitcoin addresses with low balances.